UK Bank Holidays · Live Countdown

 Frequently asked questions

 Northern Ireland observes 10 bank holidays in 2026 — the most of any UK nation.
-In addition to the standard England and Wales days, Northern Ireland observes St Patrick’s Day (17 March) and the Battle of the Boyne / Orangemen’s Day.
-The Battle of the Boyne falls on 11 July (a Saturday in 2026), so the substitute bank holiday is Monday 13 July.
+In addition to the eight observed in England and Wales, Northern Ireland observes St Patrick's Day on 17 March and the Battle of the Boyne (also known as Orangemen's Day) on 12 July, which falls on a Sunday in 2026 and is therefore observed on the substitute Monday, 13 July.

-When a bank holiday falls on a Saturday or Sunday, a substitute bank holiday is granted — usually the following Monday.
-In 2026, Boxing Day falls on a Saturday, so the substitute bank holiday is Monday 28 December.
-Christmas Day falls on a Friday and is observed on 25 December itself.
+When a bank holiday falls on a Saturday or Sunday, a substitute weekday is granted — normally the following Monday.
+In 2026, Boxing Day falls on Saturday 26 December, so the substitute is Monday 28 December.
+In 2027, both Christmas Day (Saturday) and Boxing Day (Sunday) fall on the weekend, so the substitutes are Monday 27 December and Tuesday 28 December respectively.

-In the UK, “bank holiday” and “public holiday” are often used interchangeably, but are technically distinct.
-Bank holidays were originally days when banks were legally required to close under the Bank Holidays Act 1871.
-Public holidays are days on which the public generally has a day off work.
-In practice, all UK bank holidays are public holidays, and “bank holiday” is the term used in official government sources and employment law.
+In the UK the terms are often used interchangeably, but they are technically distinct.
+Bank holidays are statutory days when banks were originally required to close under the Bank Holidays Act 1871, introduced by Sir John Lubbock and informally called St Lubbock's Days for years afterwards.
+Public holidays describe any day on which the public broadly takes time off.
+In practice all UK bank holidays are public holidays, and government and employment law use the term bank holiday.

-The August bank holiday falls on different dates in different parts of the UK.
-In England, Wales, and Northern Ireland it is Monday 31 August 2026.
-In Scotland it is Monday 3 August 2026 — Scotland’s Summer Bank Holiday falls on the first Monday of August, not the last.
+The August bank holiday falls on different dates depending on where you are in the UK.
+In England, Wales and Northern Ireland it is Monday 31 August 2026 — the last Monday of August.
+In Scotland it is Monday 3 August 2026 — the first Monday of August.
+This is the most significant calendar difference between Scotland and the rest of the UK.

 England and Wales have 8 public holidays per year — one of the lowest totals in Europe.
 Scotland has 9 and Northern Ireland has 10.
-By comparison, many EU countries have between 10 and 14 public holidays annually: France has 11, Germany between 9 and 13 depending on the state, Spain 14, and Portugal 13.
-For expats moving from continental Europe, the reduced number of bank holidays is a noticeable difference to factor in when assessing total leave entitlement in a new role.
+Many EU countries have between 11 and 14 public holidays annually: France has 11, Germany has 9 to 13 depending on the state, and Spain has 12.
+For expats moving from continental Europe, the lower number of bank holidays is one of the more noticeable differences in the UK working calendar.